learn-co-curriculum/css-essentials-quiz/README.md

 (X) `p { color:red; }`
 ( ) None of the above.

-?: Which is the correct (and most specific) CSS selector statement to select the text inside the HTML element and change the text color to red in the following example:
+?: Which is the correct (and most specific) CSS selector statement to change the text color of the first `<li>` element to red in the following example:

 ```html
 <ul>